mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Preferences/index.md

    Choose either the Apache or Nginx web server.

 *   **Document Root**
    Click on  to select where your html/PHP files and images are stored.
-This directory is called Document Root.
-The default     Document Root in MAMP is: `/Applications/MAMP/htdocs`.
+This directory is called the document root.
+The default document root in MAMP is: `/Applications/MAMP/htdocs`.

 ---